 Columbus Workers’ Compensation Fraud Lawyer

-Workers’ Compensation Fraud Attorneys in Columbus Representing Individuals Accused of a Criminal Offense
+Workers’ Compensation Fraud Defense Attorneys in Columbus, Ohio Representing Individuals Accused of a Criminal Offense

 According to statistics provided by the Ohio Workers’ Compensation Board, over 100,000 individuals are injured in the State of Ohio while they are working at their jobs.
 When individuals suffer an injury or illness at work (and while they are working within the scope of their employment), they may file a claim for workers’ compensation benefits.
 Potential workers’ compensation benefits can include a portion of the injured worker’s lost wages, payment of medical bills, and in some cases, permanent disability benefits.